Richy1989/meshcentral-docker/README.md

 ## Installation

 Download the App from the Unraid App store.
 Set all the environment variables.
 This will create a basic config.json file in the DATA folder.
-For more specific configuration continue in this file, but make sure the FORCE_CREATE_CONFIG environmenrt variable is set to false!
+For more specific configuration continue in this file, but make sure the FORCE_CREATE_CONFIG environment variable is set to false!

 NOTE: That this image uses the MongoDB.
-Hence a wokring MongoDB on Unraid is needed.
+Hence a working MongoDB on Unraid is needed.

+## Building
+You may build everything yourself, there is a build script, just update with your dockerhub name.
+Note: The right UID and PID for Unraid is set in the build process as build-args.

 ## Tags